 Advance Decisions

-- Must be specific to the treatment and circumstances
+- Must be specific about the treatment being refused and the circumstances in which the refusal applies

 Steps to Set Up an LPA